-C. DWAYNE SOMERVILLE of Mexia, Texas (member, executive committee and chairman, utility services committee).
+C. DWAYNE SOMERVILLE of Mexia, Texas (member, Executive Committee, and Chairman, Utility Services Committee).
 Somerville is president and owner of Natural Alternatives, Inc., Henderson RV Sales, Palestine RV Center, Eagle Ford RV Park, South Texas Family Housing, and Wash Mart Laundry, and president of Fairfield Homes and Land, LLC.
 He is a member of the Coin Laundry Association, an assistant scoutmaster of the Mexia Boy Scouts of America, and a youth group leader for the First Baptist Church of Mexia.
 Somerville attended Kilgore College.
-Somerville was appointed as director for Freestone County in 2013.
+Somerville was reappointed as director for Freestone County in 2019.